MapOfVeins/meet-director/README.md

 Meet Director is a single page web app for creating, hosting, and running a powerlifting meet.
 MD Runs on Flask, AngularJS, and Sass.

+Note: Not being actively developed anymore, MD is operational but not necessarily complete -_-

 ### Features ###

 * Automatic lifter and flight setup (you can still make your own schedule).